dct2012/4wm/README.md

 ***BUGS***
   * killing a chrome window, causes snafu (wtf).
 You can exit chrome through its menu and all will be fine.
 But we need to fix this.
-  * Add the launch option -window to steam games.
-(I'll probably move this outside of bugs, make a notes section or something.)
+  * prevent clients from resizing or mapping when not enough room.

+***New Features***
-  * stdin issue.
-I think this is when other programs print to the same stream we're reading from with pretty print.
+  * the stdin issue.
+This is when another program prints to the same stream we're reading from with pretty print.
 I believe dolphin does this, not sure what the case for it is though.
-The fix to this we be somehow making out pipe more private.
+The fix to this we be somehow making our pipe more private.

-***New Features***
   * maybe add commands to adjust the borders
   * add its own pager like dzen2
   * steal from kde's android notification system